clayjoseph1994/WSL/README.md

 -sudo apt install gnome-terminal

 Search for and open Default Applications
--Click the utilities tab
+- Click the utilities tab
--Change the default terminal emulator to GNOME Terminal
+- Change the default terminal emulator to GNOME Terminal

-Close your existing terminal, then open terminal again *Enter: sudo apt-get install zsh
+Close your existing terminal, then open terminal again
+* Enter: sudo apt-get install zsh
-*Then: chsh -s $(which zsh)
+* Then: chsh -s $(which zsh)
-Right click in the terminal and select Preferences from the menu *Click the command tab
+Right click in the terminal and select Preferences from the menu
+* Click the command tab
-*Click the checkbox for run a custom command instead of my shell *Type "zsh" in the input box next to "Custom Command:"
+* Click the checkbox for run a custom command instead of my shell
+* Type "zsh" in the input box next to "Custom Command:"
-*Nothing will have seemed to change, but you have to close your existing terminal and restart it to see the changes Now you have ZSH
+* Nothing will have seemed to change, but you have to close your existing terminal and restart it to see the changes Now you have ZSH

 To get powerlevel10k working properly, you must navigate in a browser in Kali to: